 Wall screens

 How do you make sure an accelerator is healthy?
 You can check on it in real time.
 CERN’s accelerators are outfitted with special technology that monitors things such as beam quality, beam intensity, spacing between the proton bunches, cooling and the power supplies.
-The computer monitors lining the walls of the CCC give the operators real-time updates about the heath of the accelerators so that they can quickly respond if anything goes wrong.
+The computer monitors lining the walls of the CCC give the operators real-time updates about the health of the accelerators so that they can quickly respond if anything goes wrong.

 Access Control